 After acting as the technical product manager for Series A software companies and developing my own software company, I've learned a lot of what the job entails.
+I'm also a silent partner of Product Manager HQ, one of the largest product communities (28,000+members).

 In recent years, the product management role has been evolving and covering more responsibilities than what it traditionally did.